soudev/knowledge.mine/stuff/ebooks_documentacao.md

 * [Visualizando algoritmos | iMasters](http://imasters.com.br/linguagens/visualizando-algoritmos/)

+* [Visualizing Algorithms | Mike Bostock](http://bost.ocks.org/mike/algorithms/) - Algorithms are a fascinating use case for visualization.
+To visualize an algorithm, we don’t merely fit data to a chart; there is no primary dataset.
+Instead there are logical rules that describe behavior.

 --

 * [[GitHub] papers-we-love / papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss